-Luke Coffey studies and writes on U.S.-UK relations as the Margaret Thatcher Fellow at The Heritage Foundation.
-He focuses in particular on defense and security matters, including the role of NATO and the European Union in transatlantic security.
+Luke Coffey studies and writes on transatlantic relations as the Margaret Thatcher Fellow at The Heritage Foundation.
+He focuses in particular on defense and security matters, including the role of NATO and the European Union in transatlantic and Eurasian security.

 Before joining Heritage’s Margaret Thatcher Center for Freedom in 2012, Coffey served at the UK Ministry of Defence as senior special adviser to then-British Defence Secretary Liam Fox.
 He was the only non-UK citizen appointed by Prime Minister David Cameron to provide advice to senior British ministers.